Australian Directors' Guild: 2000 – 2014

 By the end of the 1990s, political, social and technological changes were resulting in a diminution of member involvement in many organizations across Australia and ASDA was not immune to these changes.
 Most of the member committees of the earlier period had become inactive, members meetings became infrequent, and most of the work fell to active members of the board—particularly successive association presidents Donald Crombie and Ray Argall—and to the executive directors: Richard Harris (1998-2007), Drew Macrae (2007-2009), In 2009–2011, the ADG also employed an industrial relations and policy manager, Needeya Islam.
 Much of their time was claimed by industrial issues, international relations and the necessity of participation in a large number of policy debates and reviews of public sector institutions and regulations, with their attendant demands for consultations, participation in industry committees and detailed submissions.

 In this period also, digital media became an increasingly significant area of concern as rapid transformations affected telecommunications, television and "film" which was increasingly moving away from celluloid formats.

-Thanks to consistent participation in industry politics and promotion of directors' viewpoints, by the time the association changed its name to the Australian Directors' Guild (ADG) in 2007, it had become a well-established and well-recognised player in a complex industry/cultural scene in which seemingly every possible craft and interest group was establishing its own organised representation.
-ADG President Ray Argall became involved in the work of the Australian Screen Council, an attempt, ultimately ill-fated, to bring the screen guilds together.
-More broadly and in line with the ADG's understanding of the increasing impact of globalisation on Australian screen, Argall officially represented Australia in the founding of the International Federation of Coalitions for Cultural Diversity in Seville in 2007.
-He is currently the Asia Pacific member of the Federation Board and coordinates the Australian Coalition for Cultural Diversity.
+In 2007, the association changed its name to the Australian Directors' Guild (ADG).
+ADG President Ray Argall became involved in the work of the Australian Screen Council, an initiative intended to bring together Australian screen industry guilds.
+Argall also represented Australia in the founding of the International Federation of Coalitions for Cultural Diversity in Seville in 2007.
+He subsequently served as the Asia-Pacific member of the federation's board and coordinated the Australian Coalition for Cultural Diversity.

 It was in this period also that the ADG finalised rate cards for directors' fees.
 And while directors' contracts had also been drafted, the ability to negotiate with producers for their implementation still remained a stumbling block.
 In 2014, following discussions with MEAA and SPAA, the ADG received unanimous support from its members for the constitutional changes necessary for registration as an industrial union.

 The ADG continued to maintain a focus on directors' creative and craft issues through seminars and discussion screenings in capital cities, at its national conference, and in collaboration with a range of other industry organisations, educational institutions and film festivals.